 Mental health is incredibly important in life and especially in the younger years as it can have an effect on how the child develops over time.
 Ofsted and the Government are starting to encourage more action from schools towards this area of health and to give children the correct facilities to keep them happy.

-Some children may be going through hard times at homes and find it difficult to focus on lessons and will instead dedicate focus onto their situations.
-It’s common but by distracting them with something fun and then teaching them something new afterwards will keep them focused on the present and not the past.
+Some children may be going through hard times at home and find it difficult to focus on lessons and will instead dedicate focus to their situations.
+It’s common but distracting them with something fun and then teaching them something new afterwards will keep them focused on the present and not the past.
 This is incredibly vital if you plan to improve the mental health of your pupils.

 Better Concentration in Lessons